blockapps/create-strato-dapp/fixtures/framework/README.md

 ### Obtaining an ADMIN TOKEN

-This project requires an `ADMIN_TOKEN` environment varibale for the app deployment to work.
+This project requires an `ADMIN_TOKEN` environment variable for the app deployment to work.
 This token can be obtained by using the `token-getter` utility packaged in `blockapps-rest`.
 To execute this utility, run `sudo yarn token-getter` from the `<dir>-server` directory:

 ```
 cd <dir>/<dir>-server